torsday/notebook/internet/ldap.md

 -   An entry consists of a set of attributes.
 -   An attribute has a name (an attribute type or attribute description) and one or more values.
 The attributes are defined in a schema (see below).
--   Each entry has a unique identifier: its Distinguished Name (DN).
-This consists of its Relative Distinguished Name (RDN), constructed from some attribute(s) in the entry, followed by the parent entry's DN.
-Think of the DN as the full file path and the RDN as its relative filename in its parent folder (e.g. if /foo/bar/myfile.txt were the DN, then myfile.txt would be the RDN).
+-   Each entry has a unique identifier: its Distinguished Name (`DN`).
+This consists of its Relative Distinguished Name (`RDN`), constructed from some attribute(s) in the entry, followed by the parent entry's `DN`.
+Think of the `DN` as the full file path and the RDN as its relative filename in its parent folder (e.g. if /foo/bar/myfile.txt were the `DN`, then `myfile.txt` would be the `RDN`).

 A DN may change over the lifetime of the entry, for instance, when entries are moved within a tree.
-To reliably and unambiguously identify entries, a UUID might be provided in the set of the entry's operational attributes.
+To reliably and unambiguously identify entries, a `UUID` might be provided in the set of the entry's operational attributes.

 ### LDIF